InstituteforDiseaseModeling/stepping-back-to-school/README.md

 # "Stepping Back to School" report repository

-This repository contains the code originally used for the King County, WA school reopening analysis presented in the [Stepping Back to School](https://covid.idmod.org) modeling report.
-This report used the agent-based model Covasim, which can be downloaded from [GitHub](https://github.com/InstituteforDiseaseModeling/covasim) and used for other COVID-19 disease modeling.
+This repository contains the code originally used for [IDM's](https://covid.idmod.org) school reopening analysis presented in the [Stepping Back to School](https://covid.idmod.org/data/Stepping_Back_to_School.pdf) modeling report, which is based on data from King County, WA, but explores fundamental COVID-19 transmission relationships that are broadly applicable.
+The report used the agent-based model Covasim, which can be downloaded from [GitHub](https://github.com/InstituteforDiseaseModeling/covasim) and used for other COVID-19 disease modeling.

 * Code to implement schools in Covasim can be found in `covasim_schools`.
 * The controller is implemented in `covasim_controller`.